IEEE-VIT/templa-rs/README.md

 You can also use Live Search to narrow down the hunt

 ## Live Search
-Templa-rs boilerplate is expanding rapidly.
 Live Search is a tool that lets you narrow down your search for the boilerplate you need, while also remaining inside the TUI at all times saving you time.

 ### Live Search Features:
 * One way to use Live Search is to simply type a search term such as `php`, this will then show you all the boilerplates with `php` in their name